Alzheimer’s Safety Devices

 GPS Bracelets: How They Help Seniors

-One of the primary things family members are scared of is having a elderly loved one with memory illness wander off or become lost.
+One of the primary things family members are scared of is having an elderly loved one with memory illness wander off or become lost.
 Every year horror stories about a senior with signs of Alzheimer’s wandering off unattended into the night make the news.
 Sometimes law enforcement are able to find these missing seniors and take them back to their homes or living facilities safely, but other times these stories end in tragedy.
-Especially, during he cold Winter months where freezing temperatures can have a fatal impact on any person wandering outside without proper attire.
+Especially, during the cold Winter months where freezing temperatures can have a fatal impact on any person wandering outside without proper attire.
 This is why GPS monitoring bracelets can be a viable asset to any family looking to safeguard a senior.

-When a GPS monitoring bracelet is attached to a person, that real-time GPS tracker will send out live locational data that can be viewed remotely by family members.
+When a GPS monitoring bracelet is attached to a person, a real-time GPS tracker will send out live locational data that can be viewed remotely by family members.
 Family members, regardless of where they are located, can access this live GPS tracking system data via the online mapping program.
 The data is displayed over a mapping program such as Google Earth, providing real-time positional information on where a senior is located at any given time.
 This same senior tracking system will also offer historical data, showcasing information about everywhere that senior was at throughout the day or the week.

 GPS bracelets for senior monitoring come in two different forms.
 The first GPS bracelet design allows the user to remove the device with no hassle, whereas the other tracker device requires a caregiver or family member to remove the locking mechanism.